Shanghai Municipal Council Slaughterhouse (上海公共租界工部局宰牲場) - Spectral Codex

 No slaughterhouse is complete without a Starbucks.

-An oblique look at the facade of 1933 Shanghai
+An oblique look at the façade of 1933 Shanghai.

-An oblique look at the facade of 1933 Shanghai.
+An oblique look at the façade of 1933 Shanghai.

 One last glance at 1933 Shanghai.